Excitement and art in Nerja Spain

-Chance is a fine thing which once in a while leads to amazing discoveries.
-As is the case with the fabulous caves, Nerja’s main attraction.
+Chance is a fine thing that once in a while leads to amazing discoveries, as is the case with the fabulous caves, Nerja’s main attraction.

-Nerja is a pretty little town in Andalucia on Spain’s Costa del Sol, approx. 60km east of Malaga, the capital.
+Nerja is a little town in Andalucia on Spain’s Costa del Sol.
+Sixty kilometres east of Malaga.

-Nerjas also boasts what is called ‘El Balcon de Europa’, a viewing platform which affords unimpeded views over the Mediterranean and the rocks below.
+Nerja also boasts ‘El Balcon de Europa’, a viewing platform that affords unimpeded views over the Mediterranean and the rocks below.

 The famous caves

 But, back to the caves.
-In 1959, five young lads from a nearby village were kicking around a football when is suddenly disappeared into a hole in the ground.
+In 1959, five young lads from a nearby village were kicking around a football when it suddenly disappeared into a hole in the ground.

-Efforts to retrieve the ball led to the discovery of one of the biggest and most important complex of caves in all of Europe.
+Efforts to retrieve the ball led to discovering one of the most significant and most essential caves complexes in all of Europe.

-There is another version of the story which says that they were looking for bats at night which escaped into ominous cracks and holes and thus led to the discovery.
+Another version of the story says they were looking for bats at night, which escaped into ominous cracks and holes and thus led to the discovery.

-Soaring to more than cathedral height, the gallery called ‘Waterfalls’ boasts the biggest stalagmite in the world, 25m wide.
+Soaring to more than cathedral height, the gallery called ‘Waterfalls’ boasts the giant stalagmite in the world, 25m wide.

-After crossing what is called ‘The bridge’, the caves open up to a space which is often used as a venue for the International Festival of Music and Dance, thanks to a natural auditorium and great acoustics.
-The next festival takes place from 17th to 23rd of July.
+After crossing what is called ‘The bridge’, the caves open up to a space that is often used as a venue for the International Festival of Music and Dance, thanks to a natural auditorium and excellent acoustics.
+The festival usually takes place from in July.

 The Spanish fan

-However, fans are more than a fashion accessory; they form part of history, art and culture in Spain.
-Their use was and is, a very sophisticated means of communication.
+However, fans are more than a fashion accessory; they form part of Spain’s history, art, and culture.
+Their use was and is a very sophisticated means of communication.

-It’s a Frenchman, Didier Borgeaud who, in collaboration with Spanish artist Amalia Ferandis, whose mission is to revive the tradition of the Spanish fan, creating unique pieces of art, using only the finest and local materials to dazzle with a more modern version of the fan.
+It’s a Frenchman, Didier Borgeaud, who collaborates with Spanish artist Amalia Fernandez, whose mission is to revive the tradition of the Spanish fan, creating unique pieces of art, using only the finest and local materials to dazzle with a more modern version of the fan.

-There is no better souvenir to bring home from a trip to this beautiful and rather sedate part of Andalucia.
+There is no better souvenir to bring home from a trip to this beautiful and relatively sedate part of Andalucia.

-If you plan to book a hotel in Nerja, we would recommend Balcon de Europa Hotel situated infront of the Mediterranean Sea with a wonderful view.
+If you plan to book a hotel in Nerja, we recommend the Balcon de Europa Hotel situated in front of the Mediterranean Sea with a beautiful view.